 The Reality: There are no REAL solutions in existence to solve the current problem.
 Organizations like 5 Gyres and Pangea Explorations have been mapping the levels of plastic pollution in our oceans.
 However, there have been many an inventor and idealist that has come up with methods and concepts of collection and cleaning.
 Unfortunately, each of these have one fault – a lack of a business plan.
 The concept of cleaning up beaches or the ocean are fantastic goals, but they require volunteer time and passion.
 The process of manufacturing and reclaiming plastic for reprocessing is something that is sorely lacking in the United States, and in most places around the world.

-My Difference: There are a plethora of existing technologies that when combined can bring about the working and profitable solutions.
+My Original view from 2014: There are a plethora of existing technologies that when combined can bring about the working and profitable solutions.
 Currently, the thesis of these ideas are under construction as I have returned to school to understand the science behind the technology.
 The essence: plastic is oil, oil has value, all plastic can be returned to oil and used again.
 Lets make a boat with a processing system on it that can travel to massively polluted areas, collect all the plastic, processes and either sell the oil or convert it to fuel.
 This is, in theory, a simple idea.
 Fortunately, there are companies already working on using this oil, commonly known as syngas.
 In February of 2014 major oil company Shell Oil filed a patent for taking syngas and turning it into Jet Fuel.
 This shows me that there is potential for what I propose.
-Even if it was collected, seperated and sold, all this plastic has a cash value.
+Even if it was collected, separated and sold, all this plastic has a cash value.
 PET #1 plastic (soda bottles) can sell for as much as $900 a TON!!!

 I hope you will continue to follow the process, as both my ideas and writing grow!